Maximin Robust Bayesian Experimental Design: Introduction

 In contrast, we propose a principled framework for robust Bayesian experimental design under model misspecification, formulated as a max--min statistical decision problem~\citep{berger1985statistical}.
 Misspecification is handled through the lens of distributionally robust optimization~\citep{kuhn2025distributionally} by considering worst-case perturbations of the data-generating process within a Kullback--Leibler neighborhood centered at a nominal model representing the experimenter’s best approximation to reality.
 This formulation yields a tractable solution in the form of a R\'enyi’s mutual information, specifically Sibson’s $\alpha$-mutual information~\citep{sibson1969information, verdu2015alpha, esposito2022sibson}, which we interpret as a robust expected information gain.
 However, this quantity must typically be estimated using nested Monte Carlo estimators, which yield biased and stochastic evaluations and thereby undermine the applicability of standard deterministic optimization methods.
 We therefore adopt a PAC-Bayes approach~\citep{mcallester1998some} that optimizes randomized design policies and provide high-probability guarantees on the true robust expected information gain.

-The remainder of this article is organized as follows.
-Section~\ref{sec:background} reviews Bayesian experimental design.
-Section~\ref{sec:robust-bed} formulates robust experimental design as a max--min decision problem and introduces a robust expected information gain based on Sibson’s $\alpha$-mutual information.
-Section~\ref{sec:nested-mc} derives a nested Monte Carlo estimator for our problem and studies its bias and concentration behavior.
-Section~\ref{sec:pac-bayes} establishes a PAC-Bayes framework for robust design optimization under estimator uncertainty.
-Section~\ref{sec:related-work} discusses related work, and Section~\ref{sec:experiments} presents numerical evaluations.
-Finally, all proofs and technical assumptions for presented results are deferred to the supplementary material.
+This article is organized as follows: Section~\ref{sec:background} reviews Bayesian experimental design; Section~\ref{sec:robust-bed} formulates robust experimental design as a max–min problem, yielding a robust expected information gain based on Sibson’s $\alpha$-mutual information; Section~\ref{sec:nested-mc} develops a nested Monte Carlo estimator and analyzes its bias and concentration; Section~\ref{sec:pac-bayes} establishes a PAC-Bayes framework for robust design optimization with finite-sample guarantees; Section~\ref{sec:experiments} reports numerical evaluations.
+Proofs, technical assumptions, and further discussion of related literature are deferred to the supplement.